Tips to help you this tax time

 It’s worth finding out whether you’re eligible for small business concessions, such as simplified depreciation rules, the small business income tax offset and immediate deductions for pre-paid expenses.
 They can help reduce your tax bill and some may also save you time.

-For more information on available concessions, visit the small business concessions page.
+For more information on available concessions, check out Small business concessions.

 The $20,000 limit will apply on a per asset basis, so small businesses can instantly deduct the full cost of multiple assets, as long as the cost of each asset is less than the limit.